rackerlabs/genestack/docs/build-test-envs.md

 Run the test infrastructure deployment.

+!!! tip

-> Ensure `os_cloud_name` as well as other values within your `infra-deploy.yaml` match a valid cloud name in your openstack configuration as well as resource names within it.
+    Ensure `os_cloud_name` as well as other values within your `infra-deploy.yaml` match a valid cloud name in your openstack configuration as well as resource names within it.

 !!! note